raytroop/raytroop.github.io/source/_posts/jitter-drivencir.md

 For DJ, we usually use peak to peak value

-> BTW, the psd value at half of fundamental frequency ($f_s/2$) is misleading and ambiguity, we won't use this value
+> BTW, the psd value at half of fundamental frequency ($f_s/2$) is duty cycle distortion due to the NMOS/PMOS imbalance